Skip to main content

 Asclepias spp.
 Milkweed *** milky sap in stems, attracts butterflies/bees

 Bergenia spp.
-Heartleaf Bergenia/Pigsqueak *** large glossy foliage, spring blooms
+Heartleaf Bergenia/Pigsqueak * large glossy foliage, spring blooms, good for mild areas only

 Brunnera macrophylla Siberian Bugloss *** stiff hairs cover large leaves, shade, many silvery forms